 Benefits of expressing that something has bothered you

-One of the benefits that have a lot of weight is that telling someone that something has made us uncomfortable makes us free.
+One of the benefits that having a lot of weight is that telling someone that something has made us uncomfortable makes us free.
 Free to express precisely what bothers us.

 If we don’t, we will have to swallow the annoyance, put up with it, feel anger, discomfort … and not only that time that it has bothered us, but all those that come after.